mdditt2000/prometheus/README.md

       hosts: ~
       secretName: /Common/clientssl
 ```
 The annotations in the above Ingress provides the public virtual-IP used to connect the prometheus-ui.
-BIGIP will terminate SSL and work traffic to the pod on port 8080.
+BIG-IP will terminate SSL and work traffic to the pod on port 8080.
 You can also add additional security setting to the Ingress resource to prevent the prometheus-ui from web attacks.

 Create the Ingress using the following command.
 Locate the prometheus-ingress.yaml file from my repo [yaml](https://github.com/mdditt2000/prometheus/blob/master/prometheus-ingress.yaml)
 ```
 Kubectl create -f prometheus-ingress.yaml --namespace=monitoring
 ```
 Once created, you can access the Prometheus dashboard using the virtual IP address

 ![Image of CRDs](https://github.com/mdditt2000/prometheus/blob/master/diagrams/2020-05-11_16-28-32.png)

-## Configure BIGIP Telemetry Streaming for Prometheus
+## Configure BIG-IP Telemetry Streaming for Prometheus

 Support for the Prometheus pull consumer is available in TS 1.12.0 and later

-Install telemetry streaming rpm package on BIGIP.
-Following link explains how to install the rpm on BIGIP [Downloading and installing Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/installation.html)
+Install telemetry streaming rpm package on BIG-IP.
+Following link explains how to install the rpm on BIG-IP [Downloading and installing Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/installation.html)

 Since Prometheus support for Telemetry Streaming has not being released you can find the [rpm](https://github.com/mdditt2000/prometheus/blob/master/rpm/f5-telemetry-1.12.0-1.noarch.rpm)

 ## Configure Telemetry Streaming declaration

 This example shows how to use the Prometheus pull consumer.
 For this pull consumer, the type
 must be Prometheus in the Pull Consumer class as shown
 ```